 - The article claims that AI is systematically dismantling human imagination, that we are losing our humanity, and that we should resist it – possibly even militantly.

-- Unlike the author claims, the displacement of jobs by AI is, in fact, mostly inevitable.
+- Contrary to the author’s claim, the displacement of jobs by AI is, in fact, largely inevitable.
 Fighting it is pointless, but luckily, it is unnecessary.

 - Contrary to what is implied in the article, humans are not defined by their jobs, and creativity is not confined to them.
 In fact, in the context of work, creativity is always a means, never an end – so it isn’t pure.